plandes/zotsite/README.md

 * [Copy to Clipboard] function

-## Screenshot

-Also see the [live demo].

-![Screenshot][screenshot]

 ## Todo

 * Make the site portion a proper Javascript site.
 Right now, all the `min`s are added in the distribution to same directory as the [main navigation/content](resources/site/src/js/zotero.js) file.
-* Add functionality to the disabled *View* button that drills down in a paper and finds a PDF or site to view withouth the user having to do this.
 * Use something like zotxt to make this work with a plugin rather than directly against the SQLite DB.